Hot Work, Fire, and HazCom Case Lab

 Program Sustainment

-This case points to weaknesses in coordination and permit discipline.
-The CHST should document the changed conditions, stop-work decision, revised controls, SDS access correction, and supervisor briefing.
-A permit audit may show whether hot work permits are being filled out before conditions are known or carried over after conditions change.
+This case exposes coordination and permit-discipline weaknesses.
+The CHST documents the changed conditions, the stop-work decision, revised controls, the SDS-access correction, and the supervisor briefing.
+A permit audit reveals whether permits are filled out before conditions are known or carried over after conditions change.
+Training reinforces simple rules: hot work needs a clean 35-foot zone, new chemicals nearby trigger reassessment, SDS access must be practical, fire watch is an active assignment, and workers must know when to evacuate instead of fight a fire.

 Exam Judgment